scottrsm/julia/pkgs/Sudoku/docs/src/index.md

 # Overview
 Below are two are two Sudoku solvers: One takes a puzzle as a matrix while the other takes a file.
-In addition, a couple of utility functions that help in the process are listed.
+In addition, a few utility functions that help in the process are listed.

 - `get_block`            : This function retrieves sub-blocks of a Sudoku matrix.